 ![]() |

-The birth is taking
+The birth takes place

-place in San Polo, in the Rialto, where according to tradition Venice
+in San Polo, in the Rialto, where according to tradition Venice

 was founded.
 The Rialto Bridge and the "paron de casa" couldn't be absent.